connxio/docs/docs/connxio-portal/security-configurations.md

 - **Connection URL**: The url to the SFTP server.
 The url support port number of suffixed with a colon, ie: sftp-server.net:1337
 - **Username**: The username Connxio uses to authenticate to server.
 - **Password**: The password Connxio uses to authenticate to server.
+- **Certificate**: Specifies a [SSH private certificate](https://winscp.net/eng/docs/public_key#private) in putty format that is used for authentication towards the sftp server.
+- **Certificate Passphrase**: Used only with *Certificate* to authenticate ssh private key.
 - **SSH HostKey Fingerprint**: The fingerprint of the server certificate.
 Read more in the [WinScp documentation](https://winscp.net/eng/docs/faq_hostkey).

+#### Certificates

+The certificate field for SFTP is used to select a [SSH private key](https://winscp.net/eng/docs/public_key#private).
+This is only relevant if your server supports this authentication method.
+We still support username and password.

+The SSH key, must be in putty format as detailed here: [Instructions](https://winscp.net/eng/docs/guide_public_key)

 ### FTP